Regular work day

 - responsibilities related to teacher leader duties for all individuals in teacher leader positions.

 In addition to the activities listed here, a teacher or a group of teachers may propose additional activities that may include working with a student or students for any portion of the school year, which requires approval by the principal.
 In addition, a Staff Development Committee (SDC) may choose to meet to continue its work during times when other professional work is appropriate.
+Speech teachers can use this time to do SESIS activities.

 Please be aware that Other Professional Work that is done during time designated in the Teachers’ and Paraprofessionals’ Collective Bargaining Agreements for Other Professional Work should be self-directed by the teacher or paraprofessional from the menu of Activities set forth in Article 6 and Article 4B respectively.